Body spray, lit cigarette make car explode, police say

 $1,600 UBER FARE LEAVES NEW JERSEY MAN POORER BUT WISER

-The driver seemed okay, Peach told The Sun, and was taken to the hospital to check for any signs of hearing damage.
+The driver seemed to have not been harmed, Peach told The Sun, but was taken to the hospital to check for any signs of hearing damage.
 Police had said on Twitter that he had sustained “serious injuries.”

 Braglio said his employee was released on Thursday and is doing okay.